Garage-dwelling makers are undoubtedly familiar with CNC routers. But a 5-axis CNC machine is a whole new treasure trove of discoveries...

 We’re going to assume that most of our readers aren’t designing parts for a commercial jet engine on weekends in their garage.
 And if that’s the case, there are already heaps of affordable consumer machines capable of producing some intricate geometries, and they’re practically a click away from arriving at your doorstep.

 Some Affordable Options

-License: The text of "5-Axis CNC Machine: All You Need to Know in 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "5-Axis CNC Machine: All You Need to Know" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.